openshift-labs/lab-mysql-operator/workshop/content/finish.md

 ## Percona XtraDB Mysql Cluster Operator

 In this lab, we used the [Percona XtraDB Cluster Operator][pxchome] to deplay a MySQL server cluster on [Red Hat OpenShift][openshift].
-With a managed db cluster in place, we deployed the popular WordPress Content Management System using our `pxc` resource as a backend to store WordPress's data.
-We experimented with how the Operator allows scaling, recovering, and manageing the database cluster in common Kubernetes terms, showing how [Operators][operator-gh-org] extend clusters running Kubernetes and Kubernetes distributions like OpenShift to create custom first-class API resources.
+With a managed db cluster in place, we deployed the popular WordPress CMS using our `pxc/cluster1` as a backend to store WordPress's data.
+We experimented with how the Operator allows scaling, recovering, and managing the database cluster in common Kubernetes terms, showing how [Operators][operator-gh-org] extend clusters running Kubernetes and Kubernetes distributions like OpenShift to create custom first-class API resources.

 ## Keep Learning